avaframe/AvaFrame/docs/moduleAna1Tests.rst

 the DFA simulation.
-Computing the mass averaged path profile for the particles in the simulation and comparing it to the :math:`\alpha` line allows to compute the error compared to the energy line run-out.
+Computing the mass averaged path profile for the particles in the simulation and comparing it to the :math:`\alpha` line allows to compute the error compared to the energy line runout.
 This also applies to the error on the velocity altitude.
 The following figures illustrate the concept.

 .. list-table::